1899 Kentucky gubernatorial election: "Honest Election Democrats"

 Some Democrats remained unsatisfied with the outcome of the Music Hall Convention.
 After a period of silence, candidate William Stone publicly detailed the arrangement he believed he had with Goebel and how Goebel had broken it.
 Although Goebel's allies attempted to defend him against the charges, Stone's story was soon corroborated by former congressman W. C. Owens.
 Owens called on Democrats to vote for the Republican candidate, and to do so in such large numbers that no amount of political wrangling by Goebel could give him the governorship.

 A group of Louisville Democrats, supporters of U. S. Senator Jo Blackburn, made the first formal calls for a new convention.
 A short time after, a large meeting at Mount Sterling gave the movement a definite form.
 They called for a meeting in Lexington on August 2 to organize the details of a new convention.
 At subsequent mass meetings, it was announced that former governor John Y. Brown would accept the nomination of a second convention, should one be held.
-As Brown had been thought to be a supporter of Goebel, this announcement caused no small stir among Democrats.
+As Brown had been thought to be a supporter of Goebel, this announcement caused a stir among Democrats.
 Representatives of sixty counties attended the August 2 meeting in Lexington.
-Resolutions endorsing the Democratic platform from the 1896 Democratic National Convention and the candidacy of William Jennings Bryan in 1900 were adopted.
+Resolutions endorsing the Democratic platform from the 1896 Democratic National Convention and the future candidacy of William Jennings Bryan in 1900 were adopted.
 Then, ex-governor Brown addressed the crowd.
 Finally, the representatives agreed to a nominating convention to be held on August 16.

 Representatives from 108 of Kentucky's 120 counties attended the convention.
-Among the attendees were the editors of the Lexington Herald, Louisville Evening Post, and Louisville Dispatch, former congressman Owens, former Speaker of the Kentucky House of Representatives Harvey Myers, Jr., and political bosses William Mackoy, John Whallen, and Theodore Hallam.
+Among the attendees were the editors of the Lexington Herald, Louisville Evening Post, and Louisville Dispatch, former congressman Owens, former Speaker of the Kentucky House of Representatives Harvey Myers Jr., and political bosses William Mackoy, John Whallen, and Theodore Hallam.
 The convention nominated an entire slate of candidates for state office, with former governor Brown at the head.
 They also put forward a platform condemning the Music Hall Convention, the Goebel Election Law, and the presidential administration of William McKinley.